soumyakavali/fast-api-k8s/README.md

-This is micro-service developed by using python fastapi framework.
+This is micro-service which will provide REST API"s for all finding operations.
+This is developed by using python fastapi framework.

 # How to run locall